manishsaraswat-121/AccordAI/docs/developer_docs.md

    Set your OpenRouter API key as environment variable `OPENROUTER_API_KEY`.

 3. **Run the Pipeline**
-   Execute the `main.py` script, specifying input/output paths in the script `config.py` or command line if applicable:
+   Execute the `main.py` script, specifying input/output paths in the script `config.py` if applicable:

    ```bash
    python main.py